SnoreRax/W_Notes/CTF Tings/Methodology/Notes.md

 ## Web

-1. Remember that the website is always gonna be hosted on `/var/www/html` in the file directory of the server it's hosted on
+1. Remember that the website is almost always gonna be hosted on `/var/www/html` in the file directory of the server it's hosted on
 2. Always try going to `/robots.txt` just to see if it's there.
 Who knows, might find a nice endpoint
 3. If the website has a lot of endpoints, explore it normally first.
 If not, you can still explore it normally but if anything suspicious comes up use `Inspect Source`
 4. If you see a function in the source code (particularly in _.js files_) that might be of use, try running it in console to still have access to local variables